Paramyxovirus Packages Foreign Proteins

 Application & Market Utility

-Protein cargos are delivered directly to target cell cytoplasms.
-Proteins, not nucleic acids, are delivered thereby avoiding genetic manipulation of target cells.
-The short targeting sequences minimally perturb cargo protein function.
-NLS-bearing cargos can be delivered to the nuclei of target cells.
-VLPs accommodate a wide range of cargo sizes ranging from peptides to large proteins such as Cas9 (>1500 aa).
-Nearly any cell type can be targeted for delivery, as VLPs bind generically to sialic acid cell surface receptors.
+Key advantages of this approach compared to other delivery technologies include: (1) Protein cargos are delivered directly to target cell cytoplasms (not endocytic compartments); (2) Delivers proteins, not nucleic acids, thereby avoiding genetic manipulation of target cells; (3) Short targeting sequences that minimally perturb cargo protein function; (4) Can deliver NLS-bearing cargos to the nuclei of target cells; (5) VLPs accommodate a wide range of cargo sizes ranging from peptides to large proteins such as Cas9 (>1500 aa); and (6) Nearly any cell type can be targeted for delivery, as VLPs bind generically to sialic acid cell surface receptors.
+Applications may include delivery of DNA-binding transcription factors to induce cellular reprogramming, delivery of Cas9-gRNA complexes to allow genome editing ex vivo, and any situation where direct delivery of a therapeutic protein is desired into cells that are difficult to transfect and/or introduction of foreign nucleic acid sequences to target cells is undesirable.

 Seeking research collaboration and licensing opportunities.